EGOV2023 – IFIP EGOV-CeDEM-EPART 2023

 |According to The Economist, Budapest has overtaken Prague and Moscow as the most liveable city in Eastern Europe based on health, environmental, cultural, educational and infrastructural factors.
 The Great Market Hall is one of Europe’s historic fresh food markets – incidentally, located right beside the main building of Corvinus University.|

 More About the Venue

 Corvinus University can be found on the Pest side of the river Danube close to the famous tourist attraction of the Old Central Market Hall.
 It has three main buildings on the streets of Pest right on the river: the Main building (which used to be the main customs house), the Salt House right beside it (which, as the name suggests, used to be where customs fee on salt was collected), and the New (C) building bit further East of the other two.

-The conference will be held in the Main (E) building in four different rooms (Lecture Theatre III on the ground floor, and rooms 322, 324, and 326 three floors up) – while coffee and lunches will be served in the Main Hall right besides Room III.
+The conference will be held in the Main (E) building in four different rooms (Lecture Theatre III on the ground floor, and rooms 324, 326 and 330 three floors up).
+Reception desk will be in front of Lecture Hall III.
+Coffee and lunches will be served in the Aula.

 Tram No. 47 or 49: These trams stop in front of the North Main Gate of Bldg.
 E of Corvinus University.
 If you take one of these trams, please get off at “Fővám tér” stop

 Take Metro Line 4 (the green line) and get off at the “Fővám tér”.